infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 :no_entry_sign: **Failure criteria**

-- user using accessibility services has to navigate through all the items displayed on the screen with no possibility to fasten the navigation process
+- user of accessibility services has to navigate through all the items displayed on the screen with no possibility to fasten the navigation process

-### Page Titles
+### Traversal Order

 :white_check_mark: **Success criteria**

-Each screen should have clear, descriptive, if possible unique title that describes purpose of that screen that will be understandable to all users.
-Also, it is important to make sure that title is the first thing that will be read when user enters the screen.
-This could be achieved following design guidelines or with help of setting `android:accessibilityTraversalBefore` attribute.

-If title is defined using toolbar with custom behavior or some other custom view it is important to insure that title will be read using accessibility services.

-:no_entry_sign: **Failure criteria**

-- screens have no titles defined or the defined titles are not descriptive enough

-- defined titles are not the first thing that is read when user enters the screen and therefore users using accessibility services have no information which screen they opened

-### Traversal Order

 Order of the components that are displayed on the screen should have logical traversal order.
-That is very important for people using accessibility services (such as TalkBack) to get clearer picture of the content and possible actions on the current screen they are navigating through.
+That is very important for people using accessibility services (such as TalkBack) in order to get clearer picture of the content and possible actions on the current screen they are navigating through.

-The best solution would be to redesign the screen to create logical traversal order.
+The best solution would be to redesign the screen to create the logical traversal order.

-But if that is not an option, on apps with minSdk >= 22, setting `android:accessibilityTraversalBefore` or `android:accessibilityTraversalAfter` attributes could help create new order of the displayed views that will make a bit more sense to TalkBack users.
+But if that is not an option, on apps with minSdk >= 22, setting `android:accessibilityTraversalBefore` or `android:accessibilityTraversalAfter` attributes could help create new order of displayed views that will make a bit more sense to TalkBack users.

 The example of using `android:accessibilityTraversalBefore` or `android:accessibilityTraversalAfter` attributes is given down below: